-There are over 20 different Further Education Colleges in the South of England.
+There are 100s of Further Education Colleges each providing courses in a local area that link to the jobs that will be growing in the future.
 They offer a range of academic, vocational, technical and professional courses.
-FE colleges use Labour Market Information and relationships with local and regional employers to ensure they offer qualifications reflective of the job market.
+FE colleges use Labour Market Information and relationships with local and regional employers, to ensure they offer qualifications reflective of the job market.
 Further Education Colleges are attended by people of all ages, from 16 to 90+ although most students are between 16 and 18 years old.

 Some colleges are very large, with several sites or campuses and some are specialist, such as those offering agricultural or marine courses.

 The main difference from school is that an FE college is a much more adult environment and students will typically call teachers by their first name and be expected to be independent.
-That said, they are still supportive environments and it not uncommon for parents to be invited in to meet tutors at parents evenings or to receive attendance reports sent home.
+That said, they are still supportive environments and it not uncommon for parents to be invited in to meet tutors at parents evenings or to receive attendance reports.

 A full time course at college is 16 hours, which can mean a student can have a part-time job at the same time (but they will be expected to complete course work and projects too!).
 Students required to re-sit or take English and maths as part of their study programme may be in college for more hours each week.

 - GCSE or A levels (often with a large choice of subjects) The GCSE offer at each college will vary but all will now offer English and maths.

 - Vocational subjects - these are related to a broad subject area such as business, health and social care, etc. - so they can lead to a large variety of employment areas or university courses.

 - Practical Vocational Courses (often now called technical or professional programmes) that lead to specific jobs such as hairdressing, plumbing, or engineering.

 - T Levels- new 2 year job-related qualifications equivalent to three A Levels.